-4.2.14 FS_DIO_ShortToSupplySet()
+4.2.13 FS_DIO_ShortToSupplySet_IMXRT()

 This function creates the first part of the short-to-supply test.
-It can be used to test the short circuit between the tested pin and the hardware supply voltage (Vcc, Vdd) or between the tested pin and the hardware ground (GND).
+It can be used to test the short circuit between the tested pin and the hardware supply voltage (VCC, VDD) or between the tested pin and the hardware ground (GND).
 Its block diagram is shown in Figure 17.
-The second part of the test (result evaluation) is ensured by the FS_DIO_InputExt() function that is described in the respective section.
-The main purpose of the FS_DIO_InputExt() function is to set the pull-up (or pull-down) resistor connection on the tested pin.
-It also ensures whether the pin is correctly configured and backs up its settings (if needed).
+The second part of the test (result evaluation) is ensured by the FS_DIO_InputExt_IMXRT() function described in the respective section.
+The main purpose of the FS_DIO_InputExt_IMXRT() function is to set the pull-up or pull-down resistor connections on the tested pin.
+It also ensures whether the pin is correctly configured and makes a backup of its settings (if needed).